TULiberalArts/Geographic-Information-Systems/pages/undergradaute.md

   [julia.falcon@temple.edu](mailto:julia.falcon@temple.edu)<br/>
 ---

-## Undergraduate Certificate in Geographic Information Systems
+## Certificate in GIS

 Geographic information has become one of the lynchpins of the Information Age.
-The [undergraduate certificate in GIS](http://bulletin.temple.edu/undergraduate/liberal-arts/geography-urban-studies/certificate-geographic-information-systems/) will give you the skills you need to take on advanced research positions in technology-based companies, governmental agencies, and non-profit organizations.
+The [undergraduate certificate in geographic information systems](http://bulletin.temple.edu/undergraduate/liberal-arts/geography-urban-studies/certificate-geographic-information-systems/) will give you the skills you need to take on advanced research positions in technology-based companies, governmental agencies, and non-profit organizations.

 ### What is Geographic Information Systems (GIS)?